DwaipayanDutta/Titanic-Survival-Predictor/README.md

 If there is an error during the prediction:

 {
-  "detail": "Prediction error: [Error Message]"
+  "detail": "Prediction error: [Not Found]"
 }

 ## Run the Application